Manuras/Dunjun/ReadMe.md

 	- DirectX 9 Equivalent Cards
 * Text Editor and C++11 Compiler, or IDE (MSVC 12 compiler capabilities at least)
 * The initial libraries:
-	- GLFW - For creating the context, window, and handling input
+	- GLFW - For creating the context, window, and handling input (Pre Day 73)
 	- GLEW - To use new OpenGL functions
+	- SDL2 - For creating the context, window, and handling input (Post Day 73)

 ## Building ##

 At the moment, only Windows is supported through the Visual Studio solution.
 Mac OS X and Linux will implemented later when needed/wanted.

-Most of the code should compile on Mac OS X and Linux with probably only a few minor changes<sup>1</sup>.
+Most of the code should compile on Mac OS X and Linux with probably only a few minor changes.

-<sup>1</sup>_XInput is required (at the moment) for gamepad control however, GLFW does support joystick so that could be used a workaround for the moment._

 ## Supported Platforms ##